 - Shift differentials: Night and weekend differentials aren’t always included.
 Ask if they’re available for your assignment.

 For surgical first assistants, rad techs, and other allied health specialties, the same components apply.
-Allied health contracts sometimes have more flexibility on rate because agencies compete harder for these harder-to-fill roles.
+Allied health packages can look a little different from nursing ones because these harder-to-fill roles stay in constant demand.

-Don’t wait until you’re already on assignment to bring up pay concerns.
 And don’t be afraid to compare packages across agencies.
 If you’re exploring how to pick a travel nursing agency, transparency on pay is one of the biggest differentiators.
-An agency that gets defensive when you ask questions about the bill rate or margin?
+An agency that gets defensive when you ask how your package is built?
 That tells you everything.

-If the numbers don’t work and the agency won’t budge, it’s okay to walk.
+If the numbers don’t work for your situation, it’s okay to walk.
 There are plenty of assignments out there, especially in high-demand states like Texas and Arizona.

 Red Flags in Pay Packages That Cost Travelers Money